March 15, 2012

-For the first time, these professional organizations together issued guidelines that using human papillomavirus (HPV) testing in addition to a Pap test (also known as co-testing) is preferable to using a Pap test alone for women ages 30 – 65 years.
+For the first time, these professional organisations together issued guidelines that using human papillomavirus (HPV) testing in addition to a Pap test (also known as co-testing) is preferable to using a Pap test alone for women ages 30 – 65 years.
 The recommendation for co-testing is based on evidence showing that adding an HPV test to cytology increases detection of cervical pre-cancer and reduces the rate of invasive cervical cancer, compared to using a Pap test alone.
 Co-testing in this age group is also supported as an alternative to Pap testing alone for women who wish to lengthen the screening interval by a newly updated statement of recommendations on Cervical Cancer Screening Guidelines issued by the U.S. Preventive Services Task Force (USPSTF).

 Moreover, for the first time, all three professional societies also jointly recommend including HPV genotype testing for HPV 16 and 18 (the highest-risk types) to more fully assess patients’ risk for cervical cancer.
 Specifically, the societies recommend that individual genotyping for HPV 16 or HPV 16 and 18 be used when women have a negative cytology (Pap test) but have positive results on a test for “pooled” high-risk HPV types.
-As an alternative for managing these patients, the guidelines continue to offer the option of repeating Pap and HPV testing at a one-year interval.
+As an alternative for manageing these patients, the guidelines continue to offer the option of repeating Pap and HPV testing at a one-year interval.

-Roche’s landmark ATHENA study is cited by the professional organizations as a central study providing the evidence for differential patient management based on HPV 16 and 18 DNA genotyping.
+Roche’s landmark ATHENA study is cited by the professional organisations as a central study providing the evidence for differential patient management based on HPV 16 and 18 DNA genotyping.
 This study showed that 1 in 10 women with normal cytology who were HPV 16+ and/or HPV 18+ had high-grade cervical disease that was missed by cytology.

 The Roche ATHENA study for the cobas® HPV Test is the largest U.S.-based registration study for cervical cancer screening, including more than 47,000 women.
 The cobas® HPV Test is the only clinically validated, FDA-approved assay that simultaneously provides pooled results on high-risk genotypes and individual results on the highest-risk genotypes, HPV 16 and HPV 18, giving three results in just one test.